-Stores, including grocery stores, department stores, warehouse stores (e.g., Home Depot or Lowes) can be dangerous environments for consumers.
+Stores, including grocery stores, department stores, warehouse stores (e.g., Home Depot or Lowes), can be dangerous environments for consumers.
 It’s common for shelves to be stacked too high for normal reach with heavy boxes or other items sitting on the top shelf.
 The shelves are not only packed too full, but many stores get over-crowded, especially during the weekends and holidays, with people being forced to wade through masses of people.
-For consumers who want to retrieve an item from a top-level shelf, it may be difficult to find a store clerk for assistance.
+It may be difficult for consumers who want to retrieve an item from a top-level shelf to find a store clerk for assistance.

 This environment makes falling object accidents quite common in retail settings.
 For example, a consumer could be walking down an aisle at a Wal-Mart when another consumer is attempting to get a product from the top shelf.
 This consumer shakes the shelf in the hopes of getting the object to fall to them.
 Instead, it falls directly on the person’s head, causing a serious wound.

 When a falling object causes a serious injury, it may be grounds for a personal injury lawsuit.
 Common circumstances enabling a lawsuit to be filed from a falling object include:

 - Products or objects that were improperly stacked on upper shelves.